Baby (Clean Bandit song): Composition and reception

-Critical reception

 Mike Wass of Idolator called the preview of the song a "sultry banger that already sounds like a hit", saying Marina "coos" the line "But I'm already someone else's baby" over Clean Bandit's "seductive, Latin-tinged house beats".
 Billboard labelled "Baby" a "flamenco-infused track", opining that Fonsi's verse in Spanish provides it with a "distinctive Latin flare".

 Music video

 Clean Bandit also released the video on YouTube on 2 November 2018.
 The video features Fonsi, Marina, Grace Chatto, and Australian singer Starley.
 Chatto portrays an unnamed bride who marries Fonsi's character as it is revealed via flashbacks that she had a thwarted relationship with Starley’s character—now a wedding guest—while attending summer camp.
 The wedding scene was shot at the Wayfarers Chapel in Rancho Palos Verdes, California.